 In the final lines, he succumbs to the realization that he is never going to be able to reach nature’s truth, or “bite the day to the core.”
 It is impossible for him to reach.

-Theme and Imagery in The Glory
+Theme and Imagery

 The main themes of this piece, those of inherent inadequacy, the sublime, and the beauty of nature, are intimately connected with the images.
 Thomas paints a beautiful, overwhelming landscape of imagery in the first lines.
 These are scenes that a reader should be able to visualize and therefore also be able to empathize with Thomas over.
 The sounds and sights trigger one’s senses, as do moments in which Thomas uses metaphor or simile to compare something to “new-mown hay” or an apple.